ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding local plugins for all playbooks and roles
 -------------------------------------------------

 To load standalone local plugins automatically and make them available to all playbooks and roles, use the configuration setting or environment variable for the type of plugin you are adding.
-These configuration settings and environment variables take colon-separated list, similar to ``$PATH``, and default to ``~/.ansible/plugins/<plugin_type>/:/usr/share/ansible/plugins/<plugin_type>/``.
+These configuration settings and environment variables take colon-separated list, similar to ``$PATH``.
 You have two options:

-* Add your local plugin to one of the default configured locations:
+* Add your local plugin to one of the default configured locations.
+These locations may change without notice in future versions.
+Current defaults are:
    * the directory named for the correct ``plugin_type`` within ``~/.ansible/plugins/`` - for example, ``~/.ansible/plugins/callback/``
    * the directory named for the correct ``plugin_type`` within ``/usr/share/ansible/plugins/`` - for example, ``/usr/share/ansible/plugins/action/``
 * Add the location of your local plugin to an environment variable or configuration: